New Mexico CAM Reconciliation Compliance Guide for Landlords

 New Mexico CAM Context

 New Mexico assesses commercial property at 33.3% of market value.
 Albuquerque and Santa Fe are the primary commercial markets.
-New Mexico imposes a gross receipts tax (similar to sales tax) that applies to many services, which can affect CAM costs for maintenance contracts.
+New Mexico's gross receipts tax (similar to a sales tax) applies to many services, which raises CAM costs for maintenance contracts.

 Validate Your New Mexico Reconciliations